hristo-enchev/UniversitySystem/README.md

 Open the application and run it.
 Seeded default administrator -  admin/password

-Default password for every new teacher is "password"
+Default password for new teacher is "password"

 Username of student is "stu" + his faculty number and password by default is "password"